Coupling and tracking of regime-switching martingales: Coupling

-where $C=(C_t)_{t\geq0}$ is the stochastic correlation process from Lemma~\ref{lem:R^V_rep}, which corresponds to the Brownian motion $V$, and $\cL^c\zeta_n^{(II)}$ is defined in~\eqref{eq:Def_cL} for any constant $c\in[-1,1]$.
-This representation of $S^{II}$ relies on the fact that the continuous part of the quadratic covariation $[R^{n}(V),Z^{n,i}]_t$ vanishes for all times $t$ and coordinates $Z^{n,i}$ of the chain $Z^n$.
-Since $C_t\in[-1,1]$ for all $t\geq0$, equality~\eqref{eq:HJB_II_Finite} implies that the first integral on the right-hand side is almost surely non-negative and hence we have:
+Here $C=(C_t)_{t\geq0}$ is the stochastic correlation process from Lemma~\ref{lem:R^V_rep}, which corresponds to the Brownian motion $V$, and $\cL^c\zeta_n^{(II)}$ is defined in~\eqref{eq:Def_cL} for any constant $c\in[-1,1]$ with $Q$ substituted by $Q_n$ from~\eqref{eq:Stopped_Chain_Gen}.
+The representation in~\eqref{eq:S^II_rep} relies on the fact that the continuous part of the quadratic covariation $[R^{n}(V),Z^{n,i}]_t$ vanishes for all times $t$ and coordinates $Z^{n,i}$ of the chain $Z^n$.